Prague to Vienna Cycling Holiday

 Electric bike with pannier & lock (£157)

-The bikes provided on this tour are modern alloy framed, Fox treking models with 27 speeds.
-The bikes also come equipped with a rear pannier, handlebar bag, lock, water bottle holder, a water bottle and a repair kit per room.
+Regular bikes provided are modern alloy framed models with 21-24 speeds.
+The bikes come equipped with pannier, lock and a repair kit with pump.

 Electric bikes are also available.

 We suggest you bring your own helmet for safety and hygiene reasons.
 Alternatively, rental helmets can be provided on arrival.
 These must be pre-booked at the time of booking the trip.